uio-library/sublima/Setup.md

 Sublima uses [Virtuoso Open-Source Edition](http://www.openlinksw.com/wiki/main/Main) for storing RDF data.
 It can be downloaded from here: <http://www.openlinksw.com/wiki/main/Main/VOSDownload>

 Virtuoso should be built and installed according to its documentation.
+There are binary packages available from som distros, like Fedora OS.

+Virtuoso does not install an init script by default.
+However there is one in the source, debian/init.d.
+This should work for most distros.

 ## 3.2 Configuration